-At Johns Hopkins All Children’s Hospital, our nursing professional practice highlights our beliefs, values and theories.
-We believe responsibility, accountability and team engagement strengthens our nursing practice and promotes patient safety and the highest quality outcomes.
+At Johns Hopkins All Children’s Hospital, our nursing professional practice demonstrates our commitment to providing quality patient- and family-centered care.
+We believe responsibility, accountability, and team engagement strengthens our nursing practice and promotes patient safety and the highest quality outcomes.

 Florida Nurse Practice Act